Sold Without Form 13? 8 Things to Fix Before It Costs More

 4. Missed the filing window?
 File a Section 119(2)(b) condonation

 If you missed both 31 July and 31 December, normal ITR filing is closed.
-But the CBDT allows a backward-filing petition under Section 119(2)(b) for "genuine hardship" cases — up to 6 years back.
+But the CBDT allows a backward-filing petition under Section 119(2)(b) for "genuine hardship" cases, up to 5 Assessment Years back.

 The petition typically includes: